 DALTON, Edward Tuite (or Tuite-Dalton).
+England?
 1815 — 30.12.1880.
-British (Irish) Colonial Officer and Ethnologist in India.
-Son of Edward Tuite D. (of Irish orihin, d.
+British Colonial Officer and Ethnologist in India.
+Son of music composer Edward Tuite D. (of Irish orihin, d.
 1821) and Olivia Stevenson.
 Educated in Harrow.
 “Entered the Army, 1835; in expeditions against frontier tribes of Assam 1839-40, and 1842, commanded an expedition and captured the Mishmi chief, who had murdered the French missionaries Kirk and Bourry on the Tibetan frontier.
 Commissioner of Chota Nagpur in 1858; with the Field Force against the Palamau rebels, and in 1858-59 against Singbhum insurgents.
 C.S.I.
 Major-General, 1877.”
 C.S.I.
 1869.
 Retired in 1875.
 Unmarried.

 Last Updated on